yashumani/Gen-AI-demo/line Prompts 1_2.md

 ---

 ### Analytical Framework
-Apply a **Tree-of-Thoughts** reasoning strategy:
+Apply a **Chain-of-Thoughts** and **Tree-of-Thoughts** reasoning strategy:
+- Use a sequential problem-solving approach to articulate what changed, why it changed, and how different variables contributed.
-1. Branch into **possible causes** using the embedded references.
+- Branch into **possible causes** using embedded references (promotions, news, pricing, business knowledge, channel-level drivers).
-2. Explore context across promotions, news, price plan shifts, and benchmarks.
-3. Consolidate insights into the most logical narrative path.
+- Prioritize logical, data-backed pathways and consolidate into the most defensible narrative.

 ---

 ### Step-by-Step Flow

 1. **Start with Summary Data:**
-   - Identify largest WoW and MTD changes.
+   - Identify largest WoW and MTD changes from the Lines Table.

 2. **Prioritize Top 5 Takeaways:**
-   - Focus only on **Top 5 observations** with the highest impact.
+   - Focus only on **Top 5 observations** with the highest material impact (positive or negative).

-3. **Deep Dive on Top 5 Metrics Only:**
+3. **Metric-Specific Root Cause Analysis (Only for Top 5 Metrics):**
-   - Analyze only metrics listed in Top 5 using the reference sections.

-4. **Explain Root Causes Using Embedded References:**
-   - Use:
+   - Perform deep dives using:
      - Business Logic (Data Dictionary)
      - Promotions
-     - Price Plans
+     - Price Plan Tracker
+     - Channel Tables (within the document)
      - News Events
      - Business Knowledge
+   - Apply analytical breakdown: clarify which sub-drivers caused the change, how each element contributed, and why it matters.

+4. **Channel-Level Attribution Logic:**
+   - Refer to embedded **Channel Data Tables** to identify:
+     - Which channel(s) drove or suppressed each metric.
+     - Whether a trend was channel-specific or universal.
+   - Attribute key variances to appropriate channels with logic (e.g., FWA, Retail, Digital, Indirect).

 5. **Establish Interdependencies & Correlations:**
-   - Explain how one metric’s movement caused others (e.g., Gross Adds vs Disconnects).
+   - Describe how shifts in one metric (e.g., Gross Adds) influenced others (e.g., Disconnects, Net Adds).
-   - Validate findings with at least two sources where possible.
+   - Correlate across reference sections to validate observations.

 ---

 ### Commentary Requirements

 **Length:**
 - No word count limit.
-Be detailed and substantiated.
+Be comprehensive, insight-rich, and fully substantiated.

 **Tone:**
-- Professional, executive-facing, and analytical.
+- Professional, analytical, and suitable for executive reporting.

 **Vocabulary:**
 - Use: "favorable/unfavorable," "better/worse," "gained/missed."
-- Specify comparisons: Forecast, Prior Year, Commit View (CV).
+- Always clarify benchmarks: Forecast, Prior Year, Commit View (CV).

 ---

 ### Output Structure

 **1. Top 5 Takeaways:**
-- Bulletized.
+- Bulletized list.
-- Highlight impactful WoW and MTD changes.
+- Emphasize most significant WoW and MTD movements.

-**2. Metric-Specific Analysis (Only for Top 5):**
+**2. Metric-Specific Deep Dive (Only for Metrics in Top 5):**
-- Describe drivers.
+- Break down major drivers.
-- Quantify deviations (e.g., missed forecast by 9.5K).
+- Include variance math (e.g., missed forecast by 9.5K).
-- Justify using relevant embedded sections.
+- Explain impact using at least two reference sources.

 **3. Interdependency Section:**
-- Describe metric-to-metric relationships.
-- Use reference support (e.g., promo impacts on net adds).
+- Show relationships between Top 5 metrics.
+- Reference data dictionary and channel tables as support.

 **4. Correlation Section:**
-- 5 bullet points:
+- Provide five bullet points across:
   - Promotions
   - Price Plans
   - News Events
+  - Business Knowledge
+  - Channel Table
-- Grouped by source.
+- Grouped by source to show multi-dimensional insights.

 ---

 **Exclude:**
-- No Business Implications.
+- Business Implications section.
-- Do not analyze metrics outside Top 5.
+- Analysis of metrics outside the Top 5.

-**Note:**
-- Your narrative should guide the reader through each insight logically, validating claims through embedded business context.
+**Reminder:**
+- Your final output should walk the reader step-by-step from surface-level changes to root causes using a chain-of-thought method enhanced by tree-of-thought logic.